-- Q: How does an example ticket to work on looks like?
+- Q: How does an example ticket to work on look like?

 - Q: How do we estimate work?